 Sandra S. Clark grew up in Manhattan, Kansas, where her father was a history professor at Kansas State University.
 Her B.A. and M.A. in history are from Michigan State University.
 She began her history career teaching Canadian and American history at Plattsburg State University College of New York and Michigan State.
 She interrupted her work on her PhD dissertation in the history of Canadian-American relations to become an editor and speechwriter for the Canadian Embassy in Washington, D.C, in 1975.
 She returned to Michigan as editor of Michigan History Magazine in 1979.
 She was deputy director of Travel Michigan for three years before she became director of the Michigan History Center in September 1991.
 Her professional service has included terms as president of the American Association for State and Local History, the Michigan Museums Association and the Automobile National Heritage Area.
 She was the 2009 recipient of the Michigan Historic Preservation Network Leadership Award, the 2017 Michigan Museum’s Association Presidents Award, and the 2019 American Association for State and Local History Award of Distinction.

-Berkley W. Duck III, retired in 2001 as a managing partner of Ice Miller, a large, Indiana-based law firm, where his practice included corporate governance and finance, securities law and mergers and acquisitions.
-Berkley is a past chairman of several civic and arts organizations in the Indianapolis area including the Indiana Repertory Theatre, Conner Prairie Interactive History Park and Conner Prairie Foundation, Inc., which manages the endowment of Conner Prairie.
-He is the author of Twilight at Conner Prairie: The Creation, Betrayal and Rescue of a Museum, which describes the development and resolution of a governance dispute between museum and its trustee, and has written a crime novel, The Grapevine.
-He also is a member of the board of the Leland Township Library.
+Berkley W. Duck III, retired in 2001 as a managing partner of Ice Miller, a large Indianapolis-based law firm, where his practice included corporate governance and finance, securities law, and mergers and acquisitions.
+Berkley is a past chairman of Indiana Repertory Theatre, Conner Prairie Museum, and Crown Hill Cemetery in Indianapolis.
+He is currently serving as the chairman of the board of directors of the Leland Township Public Library and as a member of the board of Leelanau Children’s Center.
+He is the author of Twilight at Conner Prairie: The Creation, Betrayal and Rescue of a Museum, which describes development and resolution of a governance dispute between museum and its trustee, and The Grapevine, a crime novel.
 Berkley is a graduate of Brown University and Harvard Law School.
 He and his wife, Nancy, are residents of Leland.
 They have two children and two grandchildren.

 George Meeker is a lifelong summer resident of the Leland area who retired here with his wife, Cindy, in 2014.
 George graduated from Ohio State with a Business degree and the University of Miami, Florida with his M.B.A.
 After starting his career in sales with the Hobart Corporation, he worked as a Manufacturer’s Representative for the past three decades representing aluminum casting and extrusion businesses, selling products throughout Ohio and Indiana.
 Outside of work, George has been involved in service to his community’s United Way, Hospital Foundation, Nature Center, Church, Community Bank and various social organizations.
 George and Cindy have three married children and ten grandchildren who have learned to love the Leland area as much as they do.
 George is interested in helping to keep Fishtown and the surrounding community strong and vibrant for future generations.